How to Train Your Dragon: The Hidden World: Plot

 Hiccup, Astrid, and Stormfly search for Toothless and find the Hidden World, where Toothless has become the alpha of the dragons there with the Light Fury as his mate.
 When the resident dragons spot Hiccup and Astrid, they attack the duo, but Toothless saves them and returns to New Berk.
 Hiccup realizes that humans would be intruders and are unsafe in the Hidden World.
 Ruffnut returns but unknowingly leads Grimmel right to them.
 He captures Toothless and the Light Fury, who had followed Toothless back to the island.
 Grimmel uses Toothless's alpha status to capture Berk's dragons by threatening to kill the Light Fury if he does not comply.

 With Astrid's support, Hiccup joins the dragon riders to thwart Grimmel and his army.
 They surprise Grimmel's forces while gliding on wingsuits, sparking a battle to rescue the dragons.
 Hiccup, aided by Stormfly, frees Toothless as Grimmel drugs the Light Fury and flies off with her.
 Hiccup and Toothless chase Grimmel, defeating his Deathgrippers with lightning, but Grimmel tranquilizes Toothless midair, making him fall.
 Realizing he needs help, Hiccup frees the Light Fury and urges her to save Toothless before falling with Grimmel towards the ocean.
 The Light Fury saves Toothless and returns to rescue Hiccup, who removes his prosthetic leg that Grimmel was holding onto before being carried away, leaving him to die from the impact.
 Back on the island, Toothless and Hiccup acknowledge that dragons are not safe in the human world and that humans are forbidden in the Hidden World.
 Hiccup shares a heartfelt goodbye with Toothless as the Berkians release their dragons to the Hidden World.
 Months later, Hiccup and Astrid marry and become New Berk's chieftains.

-Nine years later, Toothless and the Light Fury have mated and hatched three hybrid dragon fledglings called Night Lights.
-Hiccup, Astrid, and their two children (Note: Later revealed to have been named Zephyr and Nuffink in the short film How to Train Your Dragon: Homecoming (2019)) sail across the sea to visit them at the edge of the Hidden World.
-After introducing his son and daughter to his old friend, Hiccup and Astrid take their children flying on Toothless and Stormfly, accompanied by the Light Fury and their offspring.
+A decade later, Toothless and the Light Fury have mated and hatched three hybrid dragon fledglings called Night Lights.
+Hiccup and Astrid, along with their daughter and son, (Note: Later revealed to have been named Zephyr and Nuffink in the short film How to Train Your Dragon: Homecoming (2019)) sail across the sea to visit them at the edge of the Hidden World.
+After introducing his children to his old friend, Hiccup and Astrid take their children flying on Toothless and Stormfly, accompanied by the Light Fury and their offspring.
 Hiccup vows that, until humans and dragons are ready to co-exist peacefully, the dragons will stay hidden while the Berkians guard their secret.